 Take the staircase up to the falls.
 There are a few stone steps, then approximately 25 wooden steps, followed by more stone steps.
 You’ll catch a glimpse of Roaring Run Falls upstream.

-Roaring Run Falls from downstream
+Roaring Run Falls downstream

 Then you must carefully make your way up a slanted rockface closer to the falls.
 Dozens of large boulders and a few stone walls make for great spots to rest, watch water flow over the break, and enjoy a snack.

-Slanted rockface by waterfall
+Slanted rockface by the waterfall

-Roaring Run Falls from the side
+Roaring Run Falls front view

 Do not swim or wade here as the current can pull you under or downstream.